Skip to footer content

 Frequently Asked Questions

-How can I unhide all rows in a spreadsheet using the Ribbon button?
+How can I unhide all rows in Excel using the interface?

-To unhide all rows using the Ribbon button, click the Format button in the Cells group under the Home tab, then choose Unhide Rows from the Hide & Unhide menu under Visibility.
-Alternatively, this can be automated using IronXL for programmatic control.
+You can unhide all rows in Excel by using the Ribbon button.
+Click the Format button in the Cells group under the Home tab and choose Unhide Rows from the Hide & Unhide menu.
+Alternatively, you can use the keyboard shortcut Ctrl + Shift + 9 to quickly unhide rows.

-What is the keyboard shortcut to unhide rows in a spreadsheet?
+What is the process to programmatically unhide rows in Excel?

-To hide a row using IronXL, load the Excel workbook with WorkBook.LoadExcel, select the worksheet with GetWorkSheet, and set the Hidden property of the row to true using GetRow.
+To unhide rows programmatically, you can use IronXL.
+Load your Excel workbook with WorkBook.LoadExcel, select the worksheet with GetWorkSheet, and set the Hidden property of the desired row to false using GetRow.

-To unhide a row using IronXL, load the Excel workbook with WorkBook.LoadExcel, select the worksheet with GetWorkSheet, and set the Hidden property of the row to false using GetRow.
+With IronXL, you can hide rows by loading your Excel workbook using WorkBook.LoadExcel, selecting the worksheet with GetWorkSheet, and setting the Hidden property of the row to true using GetRow.

 Software Engineer